 It’s difficult at first and takes a lot of practice but over time you will find yourself truly starting to become more compassionate and accepting towards yourself.
-And if it seems too much to challenge every negative thought, try just taking it slowly and challenging one or two of them.
+And if it seems too much to challenge every negative thought, just take it slowly and try challenging one or two of them.

 Learn to Say No

-It’s not just you who piles the pressure on yourself; other people do too.
-Whether it’s a family member telling you what you should be doing or a work colleague passing work on to you that will result in you working longer hours.
+It isn’t just you who piles on the pressure; other people do too.
+Whether it’s a family member telling you what you should be doing or a work colleague passing on too much work.

-It can be difficult to say no to these things.
-A lot of us feel compelled to people-please and we worry about what people might think if we were to simply say no, without giving any regard to ourselves and our own needs.
+It can be difficult to say no to people.
+A lot of us feel compelled to people-please.
+We worry about what people might think if we were to say no, with no regard to ourselves and our own needs.

-As a depression-sufferer, I understand that it is sometimes important to push yourself to do things that you don’t necessarily feel like doing because you know that it will benefit your mental health.
-For me, I feel better when I am regularly seeing friends and exercising and will make myself do those things even when I don’t feel like it.
+As a depression-sufferer, I understand that it is sometimes important to push yourself.
+To do things that you don’t necessarily feel like doing because you know that it will benefit your mental health.
+For me, I feel better when I am regularly seeing friends and exercising.
+I try to make myself do those things even when I don’t feel like it.

 However, I am also working on looking after myself and making my own mental health a priority.
-That means that when things come up that I either don’t want to do or won’t have a beneficial impact on my mental health I am learning to simply say no.
+That means learning to say no to things that don’t want to do or won’t benefit my mental health.

-Try doing that yourself this month.
-If you feel pressured into doing something you don’t want to do, simply say ‘no’.
-No need for any explanations.
+Try doing the same this month.
+If you feel pressured into doing something you don’t want to, simply say ‘no’.
+No need for explanations.
 When you say no to the things that don’t bring you joy or help your mental health it helps clear space for the things that do.

 Do a Social Media Cleanse

-We’re just about to head into summer and no doubt social media will soon be flooded with people flaunting their new ‘summer body’ or their amazing holiday snaps.
-All of that is great but if you are struggling with depression or low self-esteem then it turns into a complete minefield and you’ll no doubt be tempted to start comparing your everyday normal life to other people’s highlight reels.
+We’re just about to head into summer.
+That inevitable means social media will soon be flooded with people flaunting their new ‘summer body’ or amazing holiday snaps.
+If you are struggling with depression or low self-esteem it can be a complete minefield.
+You can easily be tempted to start comparing your everyday normal life to other people’s highlight reels.

-So take some time this month to sit down and look through the accounts that you follow.
-If any of them don’t bring you joy or are potential triggers for your mental health then delete them and instead fill your feed with people whose accounts make you happy or inspire you in good ways.
+Take some time this month to sit down and look through the accounts that you follow.
+Unfollow any that don’t bring you joy or are potential triggers for your mental health.
+Instead fill your feed with people whose accounts make you happy or inspire you in good ways.

-As someone who is actively working on my depression, eating and body image issues, I recently did a big cull of my Instagram feed and removed any potentially triggering accounts.
-My Instagram feed is now an absolute joy to scroll through and I know that there is unlikely to be anything flashing up that makes me feel like shit.
+I recently did a big cull of my Instagram feed and removed any potentially triggering accounts.
+My feed is now a joy to scroll through.
+I am safe in the knowledge there is unlikely to be anything flashing up that makes me feel like crap.